 When to see a doctor

 Even with all of the hearing screenings that are put in place to catch hearing loss as early as possible, you are always your child’s best advocate.
-If you suspect that your child can’t hear, call you doctor and request a hearing screening.
+If you suspect that your child can’t hear well, call you doctor and request a hearing screening.

 Symptoms of hearing loss in babies and young children